Medically reviewed by Drugs.com. Last updated on Jul 1, 2021.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.
 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.

-In the HPA-axis and pharmacokinetic study, as described above in Clinical Pharmacology (12.2), pharmacokinetics was evaluated in a subgroup of 23 adult subjects with moderate to severe plaque psoriasis following twice daily treatment for 14 days with a mean daily dose of 7.4 g.
-Plasma concentration of halobetasol propionate was measureable in all subjects and steady state was achieved by Day 14.
-The mean (± standard deviation) Cmax concentration for LEXETTE on Day 14 was 199.7 ± 217.3 pg/mL, with the corresponding median Tmax value of 1 hour (range 0 – 12 hours); mean area under the halobetasol propionate concentration versus time curve over the dosing interval (AUCt) was 1434.9 ± 1310.6 pg∙h/mL.
+In the HPA-axis and pharmacokinetic study, as described above in Clinical Pharmacology (12.2), pharmacokinetics was evaluated in a subgroup of 23 adult subjects with moderate to severe plaque psoriasis following twice daily treatment for 14 days.
+Plasma concentration of halobetasol propionate (HBP) was measurable in all subjects and steady state was achieved by Day 14.
+The mean (± standard deviation) Cmax concentration for HBP on Day 14 was 199.7 ± 217.3 pg/mL, with the corresponding median Tmax value of 1 hour (range 0 – 12 hours); mean area under the halobetasol propionate concentration versus time curve over the dosing interval (AUCt) was 1434.9 ± 1310.6 pg∙h/mL.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term animal studies have not been performed to evaluate the carcinogenic potential of halobetasol propionate.